 Next steps

-If you are in the GDL program and are not successful on your knowledge test, there is a seven-day waiting period before you may take the test again.
+If you are in the GDL program and are not successful on your knowledge test, there is a seven-day waiting period before you can take the test again.
+If you are not in the GDL program, there is a one-day waiting period before you can take the test again.

 If you are outside of the GDL program, you can repeat a knowledge test the next working day.